RussellPolitzky/positron_targets_extension/README.md

 - Document Symbol Provider

 The document symbol provider recognizes specific comment patterns in R files and organizes them into a hierarchical structure.
-This helps in navigating and understanding the structure of your R scripts.
+This helps in navigating and understanding the structure of your R targets pipelines.
+This features is activated after any of the above commands are executed.

 - **Comment Patterns**:
   - Level 1: `#tgt label -`